 Material handling refers to the systematic movement, storage, control, and protection of materials, goods, and products throughout manufacturing, warehousing, distribution, and disposal processes.
 It exists to ensure that materials flow smoothly from one stage of an operation to another while minimizing delays, damage, and unnecessary effort.

-Historically, material handling began with basic manual labor and simple tools.
-As industries expanded and supply chains became more complex, structured material handling systems emerged to manage higher volumes and heavier loads.
-Modern material handling integrates mechanical equipment, layout planning, standardized procedures, and digital systems to support consistent operations.
+Historically, material handling began with manual labor and simple tools used to move and store goods.
+As industries expanded and supply chains became more complex, structured systems were developed to manage higher volumes and heavier loads.
+Modern material handling now combines mechanical equipment, layout planning, standardized procedures, and digital systems.

-Material handling is present in nearly every sector, including manufacturing plants, warehouses, ports, construction sites, and healthcare facilities.
-Its purpose is not limited to movement alone but also includes proper storage, tracking, and protection of materials to maintain quality and operational continuity.
+Material handling is used across many sectors, including manufacturing, warehouses, construction, ports, and healthcare.
+Its purpose extends beyond movement to include storage, tracking, and protection of materials to maintain quality and operational continuity.

 Importance: Why Material Handling Matters Today

-Material handling is a foundational element of operational efficiency and workplace safety.
-As global supply chains grow more interconnected, the way materials are handled directly affects productivity, reliability, and risk management.
+Material handling is a key component of operational efficiency and workplace safety.
+As supply chains become more interconnected, handling practices directly influence productivity and reliability.

 • Helps prevent workplace injuries related to lifting and movement